BIH-DMBS/CLUES/docs/UserGuide.md

 The results of this enrichment process are saved in the output folder.
 The output includes:

 - JSON files with extracted values from NetCDF features.
 - CSV files with extracted values from GeoTIFF features.

+If your dataset contains address-based locations rather than coordinates, a geocoding script is provided [here](https://github.com/BIH-DMBS/CLUES/tree/main/scripts/address2coord) to convert address lists into latitude–longitude pairs.

+For users working with routes or movement paths (e.g., commuting trajectories or GPS traces), no special linkage procedure is required: as long as the route is represented as a series of coordinate points, it can be processed using the standard CLUES enrichment workflow.
+An example notebook illustrating how such route-based exposures can be linked and visualised after linkage is provided [here](https://github.com/BIH-DMBS/CLUES/blob/main/notebooks/linkage_of_tracks_2_netcdf_geoTiff.ipynb).

 ### Enrichment for Geographic Areas
 In addition to point-based enrichment, CLUES supports linking environmental data to geographic areas, such as predefined administrative boundaries (e.g., postal codes or districts).